CoderZonora/Cryptonite_Web/Writeups/CSAW 2024/readme.md

-Writeup for Bucketwars challenge of CSAW CTF
+# Writeup for Bucketwars challenge of CSAW CTF

 The bucket url can be found by triggering any error ike 404.

 Firstly,after some thinking the hint "we don't make mistakes in these parts" could be pointing towards the concept of **versioning** in Amazon S3 buckets.
+In hindsite the other endpoints had text which hinted towards versioning as well.

 So we run a script to fetch the version list and then all the older version files as well from the bucket using the filenames from the versions file obtained: